-ANZ typically models capital at a divisional or geographic layer.
+ANZ typically models capital at a divisional level.
 Once calculated, the capital is allocated to lines of business according to risk exposure (key allocation drivers).
-Understanding the make up of the key allocation drivers allows lines of business to consider capital impacts when making decisions.
+Understanding the makeup of the key allocation drivers allows lines of business to consider capital impacts when making decisions.
 Accordingly, capital allocations are structured to encourage businesses to effectively manage their operational risk exposures e.g. improve controls, reduce losses etc.

-In the event of an 'off cycle' scenario review, a recalculation is performed within the relevant cell of the model, to judge the sensitivity of the change on capital.
+In the event of an 'off cycle' scenario review, a recalculation is performed to judge the sensitivity of the change on capital.
 The outcomes of the off cycle calculation are shared with executive management and decisions are made as to whether to adjust capital or incorporate a scenario change in to the next capital update.
 This ensures that capital levels are responsive to material changes in risk levels across ANZ.